Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh THEN UseSkill is Medium

-IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High
+IF SkillEffect is RestoreHP AND SkillTargetSpotDamage is DamageHigh THEN UseSkill is High

-IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High
+IF SkillEffect is Buff AND SkillTargetSpotDamage is DamageHigh THEN UseSkill is High

-IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High
+IF SkillEffect is Buff AND SkillTargetSpotDeal is DealHigh THEN UseSkill is High

 ## Variables